kgilmer/Android-Live-Wallpaper-Template/README.md

-Android Live Wallpaper Template
+Android Themed Live Wallpaper Template
 ===================================

-Basic live wallpaper template using Canvas and a separate drawing Thread.

-Check out my development blog for further details. http://chiralcode.com/blog/
+Live wallpaper template based on Chiral Code's template https://github.com/chiralcode/Android-Live-Wallpaper-Template.

+Changes:
+- Implement some example settings.
+- Refactor scene class into view from model components.
+- Provide a theming facility for user settings.
+- UI for transparent settings allowing users to see changes immediately.

 Terms of Use
 -------------